cph-cachet/carp.core-kotlin/README.md

 ```
 val deploymentService = createDeploymentEndpoint()
 val clientManager: SmartphoneManager = createSmartphoneManager( deploymentService )
-// Parameters to pass to 'addStudy' are provided by the study manager (carp.studies).
+// Parameters to pass to 'addStudy' are provided by the study service (carp.studies).
 val runtime: StudyRuntime = clientManager.addStudy( studyDeploymentId, "Patient's phone" )

 // Suppose a deployment also depends on incoming data from a "Clinician's phone"; deployment cannot complete yet.